Career-Engaged Departments Program

 The Department team earns the stipend.
 Each member of the Department team who completes all program requirements will receive $750 for their work at the end of the program.

-The Career-Engaged Departments Program requires attendance at five workshops and completion of their deliverable assignments post-workshop.
-The workshops are each offered three times, at a variety of dates, during the program's duration.
+The Career-Engaged Departments Program requires attendance at six workshops and completion of all deliverable assignments post-workshop.
+The workshops are each offered multiple times, at a variety of dates, during the program's duration.
 Because workshops feature active learning, faculty must attend workshops when they are offered, are not able to make up missed workshops, and must complete all workshops in order to submit deliverables.
 Department teams are highly encouraged to schedule their workshops upon acceptance into the program so that all team members know when they are able to attend the workshop offerings.
 Current workshop times are found in the Qualtrics application survey.

 Program Sponsorship